JustSamAgain/rae-dux-guide-and-config/README.md

   There are some that are not really useful, my plan is to look what I really need and replace them in future.<br>
-  Note: This layout is currently probably more sort of a good starting point for learing and then configuing to the own needs.
+  Note: This layout is currently probably more sort of a good starting point for learing and then configuring to the own needs.
 </details>

 <details>